Sonoma County Court Records

 Searching Criminal Records

-Unlike civil and family matters, criminal case information is not available through the court’s online Odyssey Portal.
-Instead, the public must use on-site access terminals at the Hall of Justice in Room 105-J. A search lasting longer than 10 minutes incurs a $15.00 fee per case.
-Copies of criminal court documents can be obtained at the Criminal Division Clerk’s Office, open Monday through Friday, 8:00 a.m. to 3:30 p.m.
+Unlike civil and family matters, criminal case information is not available through the court's online Odyssey Portal.
+You must use the on-site access terminals at the Hall of Justice in Room 105-J. A search lasting longer than 10 minutes costs $15.00 per case.
+Copies of criminal court documents can be obtained at the Criminal Division Clerk's Office, open Monday through Friday, 8:00 a.m. to 3:30 p.m.

 To request criminal records by mail, submit Form CR-01 with payment and a self-addressed stamped envelope to: